brycewray/hugo-site/content/posts/2021/02/simplify-simplify.md

 ## Thing One: A wacko repo

-One Saturday morning, spurred by my ongoing curiosity about the cache-busting-in-Eleventy question (which also plays into Thing Two down below), I began to work once again with the [webpack](https://webpack.js.org)-based Eleventy [repo](https://github.com/brycewray/eleventy_bundler) I'd [abandoned earlier in the year](/posts/2020/05/going-solo-eleventy).
+One Saturday morning, spurred by curiosity about cache-busting static assets in Eleventy (more on that in Thing Two down below), I began to work once again with the [webpack](https://webpack.js.org)-based Eleventy [repo](https://github.com/brycewray/eleventy_bundler) I'd [abandoned earlier in the year](/posts/2020/05/going-solo-eleventy).
 Since it had been months since I'd updated all the dependencies, I ran the [usual sequence](https://www.carlrippon.com/upgrading-npm-dependencies/) of `npm` commands to accomplish that, and then ran `npm run start` so the repo would create a dev-mode version of the site.

 Or, at least, I'd *hoped* it would create that.
 Can you say, "lots of breaking changes"?